Janet Karim

 Janet Zeenat Karim (born 1954) is a Malawian journalist and diplomat.
 The founder of the publications Woman Now and the Independent, Karim is one of only a handful of well-known female writers in the country.
-She served in the Permanent Mission of Malawi to the United Nations from 2007 to 2015.
+She served in the Permanent Mission of Malawi to the United Nations from 2007 to 2014.

 Early life and education

 Janet Karim was born Janet Mbekeani in 1954.
 Her father was Wales Nyemba Mbekeani, a diplomat who served as Malawi's envoy to the United Nations.
 Due to her father's career, she spent a significant portion of her childhood in New York, where she graduated from Scarsdale High School in 1972.

-Karim returned to Malawi, where she received her bachelor's degree from the University of Malawi in 1979.
+Karim returned to Malawi, where she joined Chancellor College and the local writer's group.
+She received her bachelor's degree from the University of Malawi in 1979.

 She later received a master's degree in global development and social justice from St. John's University in 2014.